Blakhiya Byzantine cemetery

 The Blakhiya Byzantine cemetery in the Gaza Strip in Palestine was used as a burial place from the 3rd to 5th centuries.
 It may have been linked to the nearby port of Anthedon.
 The site was discovered in 1995 and excavated the following year.
 More than 70 burials were excavated.

 Background

 Little archaeological activity was carried out in the north of the Gaza Strip for much of the 20th century due to political circumstances and as there was a greater focus on the Biblical and Ancient Egyptian sites elsewhere in the region.
 From 1995, the amount of archaeological work in the Gaza Strip increased.

+Anthedon was a coastal town and port inhabited from about 800 BC to 1100 AD, spanning the Iron Age to the early Muslim period.
+The nearby Ard-al-Moharbeen necropolis (discovered in 2022) was used from the 1st to 3rd centuries and was likely used by Anthedon's inhabitants.

 Cemetery features

 Though the full extent of the cemetery is unknown, it is thought to measure several hundred metres across.
 The burials were mostly aligned north-west to south-east.
 Few objects were found in the burials, but pottery and coins were found elsewhere in the cemetery, and were dated to the 3rd to 5th centuries.
 Six of the tombs featured traces of painted plaster.

 74 burials were excavated.
 The burials were cists, comprising a shaft and a burial chamber.
 Remains were identified of 68 people, and just over two-fifths were aged approximately 17 or under.
 The arrangement of the burials indicates that the cemetery was planned.
 The layout at Blakhiya is comparable to the broadly contemporary cemeteries at Be'er Sheva and Khirbat Faynan.